Subdivision is the process of creating new parcels of land or altering existing property boundaries.

 - Conditions required through other processes such as rezoning and development permits.

 Applicants must retain the services of a professional engineer who will design the works and services required in accordance with the Subdivision Bylaw.
-All services are required to be installed at the owner’s expense prior to final subdivision approval, unless the owner provides bonding and enters into a subdivision servicing agreement with the Municipality to complete the required works by a specified date.
+All services are required to be installed at the applicant's expense prior to final subdivision approval.
+If the applicant elects to request Final Approval of the subdivision, prior to works being installed or accepted, the applicant shall be required to provide bonding and enter into a Servicing Agreement (or Works and Services Agreement [same]) with the Municipality to complete the required works by a specified date.
 This will be further outlined in your Preliminary Layout Assessment.

 - Submission for Final Subdivision Approval